goldironhack/2017-Purdue-IronHack-Tutorials/Github-Setup-For-Windows.md

 ##### 1. Configuration in 2 ways
 ###### 1.1 Input your information after login in Github application
-###### 1.2 Open Git Shell and input
+###### 1.2 Open Git Shell(or CMD or PowerShell if available) and input

 >$ git config --global user.name “your username”

 >$ git config --global user.email “your email address”

 ##### 2. Clone

-Following command could be used in CMD or Git Shell.
+Following command could be used in CMD, PowerShell or Git Shell.
 You can also use Git application

 >$ git clone HTTPS_URL_OF_REPOSITORY